 The Most Mysterious Nation

-We must resemble a funeral procession as we plod through the Freedom Hall and out on to the courtyard.
-Then suddenly everyone slows and there is a communal sucking in of breath – there it is, just metres from where we are – clear sight of the most mysterious nation on earth.
+We must resemble a funeral procession as we plod through the Freedom Hall and out onto the courtyard.
+Then suddenly everyone slows and there is a communal sucking in of breath – there it is, just meters from where we are – clear sight of the most mysterious nation on earth.

 Now I feel the need to be honest.
 The morning’s introduction to the war and the DMZ was fascinating, but the real reason that people sign up for this solemn day out rather than a trip to one of Seoul’s many colourful palaces or theme parks is this: to catch a glimpse of North Korea and maybe gawk at a soldier or two, wondering what their lives might be like.
 It’s a sad irony that South Korea’s greatest tourist attraction is actually North Korea.

 A KPA (Korean People’s Army) soldier stands guard outside the impressive Panmungak building, no doubt eyeing us with at least a fraction of the curiosity we have for him, and we’re all a little disappointed when we’re ushered into the MAC conference room (Military Armistice Commission).

 An Air of Silliness